MicrosoftDocs/architecture-center/docs/industries/aerospace/geospatial-processing-analytics-content.md

  - The Azure Synapse notebook environment analyzes and runs AI models.
  - AI models developed with services like the Cognitive Services Custom Vision model, trained in their own environment, and packaged as Docker containers are available in the Azure Synapse environment.
  - From the Azure Synapse environment, you can also run AI models that are available from partners for various capabilities like object detection, change detection, and land classification.
 These models are trained in their own environment and packaged as Docker containers.
- - Azure Synapse can run such AI models via a custom activity that runs code in Batch pools as executables or Docker containers.
+ - Azure Synapse can run such AI models via a Custom activity that runs code in Batch pools as executables or Docker containers.
 The sample solution demonstrates how to run a [Custom Vision AI model](/azure/cognitive-services/custom-vision-service/overview) as part of an Azure Synapse pipeline for object detection over a specific geospatial area.

 #### Post-analysis and visualization